 You won’t need any special supplies or equipment for this recipe, aside from your electric smoker, the ribs, and some aluminum foil.

 Begin preparing the ribs by removing the membranes carefully.
-Once that’s complete you can add a dry rub, such as brown sugar, chili powder, garlic powder or paprika, to name a few.
+Once that’s complete you can add a dry rub, such as brown sugar, chili powder, onion powder, garlic powder, paprika, or black pepper, to name a few.
 You can also prepare a sauce recipe instead, using ingredients such as apple cider vinegar, apple juice or any other combo that you might have in your pantry.
 Sauce recipes typically make for the most tender ribs or meat.

 Set your smoker to two hundred and twenty-five degrees.
 Once your smoker has reached the ideal internal temperature, slide the ribs in.
 After three hours, remove the ribs and wrap them in foil as tightly as you can in order to form an airtight seal.